aws-samples/sample-generative-visual-inspection/README.md

 User → Jupyter Notebook → Amazon Bedrock (Nova Pro) → JSON Defect Output → Matplotlib Overlay

+### Getting Started

+There is a Cloudformation template available that will create an Amazon Sagemaker Ai Notebook and clones this repository.
+The output of the Cloudformation is a URl to open the Notebook.

+Run [this Cloudformation link](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://ws-assets-prod-iad-r-iad-ed304a55c2ca1aee.s3.us-east-1.amazonaws.com/02f82da5-d6b0-403b-9619-7bb8e506a21a/Notebook-Cloudformation.yaml&stackName=VisualInspectionwithGenerativeAI) and then open the link in the outputs.

 ### Permissions

-Ensure the credentials you have can invoke the Amazon Nova models.
+If you manually run the notebook on an EC2 instance or your own laptop ensure the credentials you have can invoke the Amazon Nova models.

 And also ensure you have granted access through the AWS Console: <br/>
 Bedrock → Model Access → Modify model access